canjs/canjs/docs/can-guides/contribute/releasing-canjs.md

 ```
 can-core-a       3.0.1 -> 3.0.2
 can-core-b       3.0.1 -> 3.0.10
-// this means can-ecoystem-b was added to the ecosystem collection
+// this means can-ecosystem-b was added to the ecosystem collection
 + can-ecosystem-b 0.0.1
 ```